yeatmanlab/roar-infosec/nycps/roar-nycps-data-privacy-and-infosec-manual.md

 ### Data Sharing

 ROAR only shares data with authorized individuals or entities, such as teachers or schools, and only when necessary to transmit score reports back to educational partners.
-Partner confidential information will not be disclosed to third parties without explicit written authorization.
+When partner confidential information is disclosed to ROAR's third-party vendors, such as Google Cloud Platform, ROAR will ensure that it has an agreement in place that is at least as stringent as ROAR's own data sharing agreements with the partner (see the supply chain and vendor risk management section).

 ### Data Retention and Destruction